Savoie-Research-Group/papers/250314-Small_Molec_to_Poly_Stability/README.md

 │   │       └── iteration_<j>  # (Final state dicts of all 10-fold trained models using cummulative data through iteration j; j in range (0, 10).)
 │   │           ├── model_fold_<i>_best_state_dict.pth  # (final trained model state dict checkpoints for 10 folds, i.e. i in range (0, 10).)
 │   │           └── model_fold_<i>_info.json  # (final trained model info for 10 folds, i.e. i in range (0, 10).)
-│   └── plots  # (All the plots in both the min text and the SI of the article.)
+│   └── plots  # (All the plots in both the main text and the SI of the article.)
 ├── python_requirements.txt
 └── README.md
 ```